rokumatsumoto/boyutluseyler/README.md

 ### Code Coverage

 At this stage, I do not add new features to the application.
 My priority is to handle existing scenarios in all aspects and complete their tests.
-I like to act like a detective and a murderer at the same time.

 Although I haven't written all the tests yet, I believe the codebase is clean and understandable so it won't be hard to write tests for each scenario.